Updated 5/17/2023

 • Airline tickets, campground fees, required immunizations, visa fees

-• Rent while doing fundable activity
+• Rent and other required related expenses (e.g., utilities) while doing a fundable activity

-• Relevant supplies like art supplies, books
+• Relevant materials and supplies like art supplies, books

-• Program fees (e.g., Projects Abroad)
+• Program fees (e.g., Projects Abroad, cooking course)

 We won't cover: